-This is an exciting opportunity for an aspiring journalist aged 28 years or under to develop a deeper understanding of what it takes to bring the news to air with a leading broadcaster.
-This twelve-week scholarship will be broken down into selected placements across the network including with Seven’s Newsrooms, behind the scenes with popular breakfast show Sunrise, alongside the news team on The Latest—Seven’s nightly news bulletin— and fine-tuning your digital skills with 7digital.
-You’ll develop a broad understanding of newsroom and production processes and requirements, and as a member of the team you will be encouraged to share your ideas, skills and knowledge.
+An exciting opportunity for an aspiring journalist aged 28 years or under to develop a deeper understanding of what it takes to bring the news to air with a leading broadcaster.
+This twelve-week scholarship was broken down into selected placements across the network including with Seven’s Newsrooms, behind the scenes with popular breakfast show Sunrise, alongside the news team on The Latest—Seven’s nightly news bulletin— and fine-tuning your digital skills with 7digital.

-Thanks to funding from Media Super the scholarship recipient will receive a stipend of $10,000 to cover living expenses for the duration of the scholarship.
+Thanks to funding from Media Super the scholarship recipient received a stipend of $10,000 to cover living expenses for the duration of the scholarship.

-Congratulations to the inaugural winner of the Media Super Scholarship with Seven, Amy Clements, from the University of Melbourne.
+Congratulations to Amy Clements, from the University of Melbourne.